feature-image

 Imago

-McCarthy was the head coach who gave Rodgers his start in Green Bay and helped develop him into an MVP-caliber quarterback.
-So after Tomlin resigned, Rodgers actually suggested McCarthy as head coach to Steelers general manager Omar Khan.
+McCarthy was the head coach who gave Rodgers his start in Green Bay and helped develop him into an MVP-caliber quarterback almost two decades ago.
+So, after Tomlin stepped down, Rodgers actually suggested McCarthy as head coach to Steelers general manager Omar Khan.
+To date, the head coach is just as fond of the veteran he once knew as a rookie.

 “He can throw it with anybody, but he made sure we all saw that in first practice Monday,” McCarthy said.
 “He still throws the ball extremely well.
 He’s moving, but this is the first practice, too.
 So he’s knocking the cobwebs off.”